f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

 In this task, we will define Floating Self IP Objects on the **ACTIVE** BIG-IP, which are shared objects between an Active/Standby BIG-IP pair.

+Floating Self IPs are shared objects between BIG-IPs, passing data traffic to the respective **ACTIVE** BIG-IP.
+It is a recommended best practice to define a respective floating Self IP object per data segment/VLAN.

+For more detailed information regarding Floating Self IPs, please refer to this article:  `Self IP Addresses <https://techdocs.f5.com/en-us/bigip-14-1-0/big-ip-tmos-routing-administration-14-1-0/self-ip-addresses.html>`_

 .. note:: Only creating Floating Self IPs on **ACTIVE** BIG-IP.
 We will then synchronize these settings, proving our DSC communication.

 #.
 Use the following table to create the Floating Self IP Objects: